-The Dante Configuration (named "Dante and AES67 Configuration" for all AES67 enabled models) summary on the I/O CONFIG screen reports either the Global Dante Clock Sample Rate, or advises that Dante is disabled.
-When disabled, the device does not support transmitting or receiving any networked audio.
-It additionally lists the assigned receiver subscriptions and associated sample rate and status.
+The Dante Configuration summary on the I/O CONFIG screen reports either the Global Dante Clock Sample Rate, or advises that Dante is disabled; it additionally lists the assigned receiver subscriptions and associated sample rate and status.

 Further information on Dante settings can be accessed by tapping the zoom button or the associated text.
 A screen similar to that shown in Figure 8-12 will be displayed.
-All settings available under Dante Configuration are stored in System files, Frame Presets and are set on any Frame Replace/ BATCH REPLACE operation.

 To configure the device for Dante dual redundant operation, navigate to the TECHNICAL DATA screen via the I/O CONFIG menu and enable the Dual Redundancy option.
-This change will require a power cycle of the device; please refer to section 8.2.10.4.
+This change will require a power cycle of the device; please refer to section 8.2.10.5.